Austin-Daigle/Hangman-Game/README.md

 This is a simple hangman game written in Java.
 This program was written in 2018.

 # Version 1.0
 This is the base version of the game.
+[Executable .jar file](https://github.com/Austin-Daigle/Hangman-Game/blob/main/Java%20Hangman%20Version%201.0.jar)

 # Version 1.1
 This is the same as the base version of the game, however, there is a recursive function to select the Java vocabulary words instead of just direct random selection.